-Bilberries are rich in phytonutrients called anthocyanins that posses antimicrobial and antioxidant properties.
-It is said that bilberries have benefit when it comes to treatment or prevention of age-related conditions such as hyperglycemia, especially the leaves.
+Bilberries are rich in phytonutrients called anthocyanins which possess antimicrobial and antioxidant properties.
+It is said that bilberries have benefits when it comes to treatment or prevention of age-related conditions such as hyperglycemia, especially the leaves.

-Its leaves are abundant in chromium, a mineral which can reduce the blood glucose levels.
+Its leaves are abundant in chromium, a mineral that can reduce blood glucose levels.
 The traditional use of the bilberry is for vision issues.

 Also, another beneficial tea is the powdered form of tea called Matcha.
 Usually, this tea is made from green tea.
 The great thing about this is that the tea contains only the good things from the green tea.